Feasting/leetcode/README.md

 ## Rules
 1. Everyday do one **EASY** and one **MEDIUM** leetcode question
 2. Cannot look at solution until submission to leetcode returns "Accepted"
-3. If one fails to do so in a day, he owes 0.5 boba drinks to each other person for every leetcode question he misses (i.e. if miss 2 in one day, he owes 1 boba drink to each other person)
+3. If one fails to fulfill the 2 required a day, he owes 0.5 boba to each other person (i.e. if miss any in one day, he owes 0.5 boba to each other person)
-4. If no one calls the other person out within 24 hours after he didn't do the daily questions, no boba debt
+4. If no one calls the other person out within 24 hours after he didn't do the daily questions (i.e the next day), no boba debt
 5. No other exceptions

 ## Useful Links